 Interdisciplinary focus, widespread coverage of key issues, and its ability to marry theory with practical applications.
 This is a book for students and researchers who want to gain a solid understanding of creating safe urban environments.
 It is also an excellent compendium for practitioners who want to go beyond simplistic applications of CPTED to ensure that safety interventions are effective across a broad range of local situations.
 Associate Professor Susan Thompson, Co-Director Healthy Built Environments Program at City Futures Research Centre, University of New South Wales, Sydney, Australia.

-UK.
+Dr Paul Cozens is an environmental criminologist, and a renowned expert in crime prevention through environmental design (CPTED).
+He is an internationally accredited Advanced CPTED Practitioner, with a doctoral qualification in crime and design.
+Paul has worked as a crime prevention consultant on major planning and infrastructure projects in Australia and the UK.
 He worked as policy advisor for the Department of Premier and Cabinet in the Western Australian government.
 In this role he helped develop the State's Designing Out Crime Strategy and managed a range of practical CPTED projects delivered to the community via local governments.
 Paul is a Senior Lecturer in the Department of Planning & Geography at Curtin University in Perth, Western Australia and Associate-Director of the Design Out Crime and CPTED Centre (www.designoutcrime.org).